AtomThink: Multimodal Slow Thinking with Atomic Step Reasoning: Conclusion

 \section{Conclusion}

-This paper introduces atom thinking capabilities to MLLMs for solving visual mathematics problems.
-We release a high-quality, human-free annotated long-CoT dataset, AtomMATH, consisting of 157k atomic reasoning steps and 130k corresponding annotations.
-Furthermore, we propose AtomThink, a novel framework that focuses on the quality of atomic steps.
-The experimental results demonstrate that our method consistently enhances the model's diverse behaviors during the problem-solving process, leading to improved reasoning performance across various multimodal mathematical tasks.
-This work paves the way for developing generalized slow-thinking models.
+To mitigate overthinking and encourage structured output, we propose a self-structured chain of thought method that ensures reasoning efficiency while adaptively generating a diverse taxonomy of atomic steps.
+Subsequently, we introduce AtomThink, a comprehensive deep reasoning framework that encompasses data engineering, model training, inference, and evaluation.
+The experimental results demonstrate that our method consistently improves the model's diverse behaviors at test time and enhances reasoning performance across various multimodal benchmarks.
+This work paves the way for developing more generalizable slow-thinking models and offers insights for understanding multimodal reasoning patterns.